verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/vertice.md

 Description

-Adjust the colors of the image.
+The shape type of the vertice.
+This property only applies to endpoints.

 </div>